cassiomolin/http-patch-spring/README.md

     // Apply the JSON Patch to the JSON document JsonValue patched = patch.apply(target);

-    // Convert the JSON document to a Java bean return mapper.convertValue(patched, beanClass);
+    // Convert the JSON document to a Java bean and return it return mapper.convertValue(patched, beanClass);
 }
 ```